-- What other languages can I study in China.
+- What other languages can I study in China?
 See our top 5.

-The Chinese Government Scholarship is one option to consider for those looking for a free postgrad degree in China and for those with the financial freedom there is a growing selection of alternative and high caliber programs to choose from.
+The Chinese Government Scholarship is one option to consider for those looking for a free postgrad degree in China and for those with the financial freedom there is a growing selection of alternative and high calibre programs to choose from.
 For international relations enthusiasts and academic students of economics and law, there’s no going past the Hopkins Nanjing Center (HNC).
-HNC is a joint US-China program with over 25 years history and can boast to being the only university in China with freedom of speech and an uncensored library.
+HNC is a joint US-China program with over 25 years of history and can boast of being the only university in China with freedom of speech and an uncensored library.
 For business students, Tsinghua University, Fudan University and Peking University offer excellent MBA and Executive MBA programs.
 Macquarie University offers a series of finance post-graduate programs at their Qinghua campus taught in Mandarin.
 Possibly the best program in China for business students is the Cheung Kong Graduate School of Business (CKGSB).
-This program, with campuses in Beijing, Shanghai and Guangzhou, attracts top notch professors from China and around the world as well as offering regular company visits to major companies such as Baidu and GE Motors.
+This program, with campuses in Beijing, Shanghai, and Guangzhou, attracts top-notch professors from China and around the world as well as offering regular company visits to major companies such as Baidu and GE Motors.